-The tables/graphs below shows the average salmon and trout densities from the temporal sites across the Dyfi catchment since 2012.
-NB - no surveys were carried out in 2012 due to a change in the monitoring programme, 2017 was not surveyed due to high flows, 2020 was not carried out due to covid restrictions.
+The tables/graphs below show the average salmon and trout densities from the temporal sites across the Dyfi catchment since 2015.
+NB-2017~&~2023 were not surveyed due to high flows, 2020 was not carried out due to covid restrictions.
+The Dulas North is not included in the salmon population trend as the site was not historically accessible to salmon.
 NA stands for not announced.